Symmetric blind information reconciliation for quantum key distribution: Appendix B: Belief propagation decoding

 \section{Appendix B: Belief propagation decoding}

-We use belief propagation sum-product algorithm~\cite{LDPC_orig2} based on a use of log-likelihood ratios (LLRs) with some updates necessary for our implementation.
+We use a belief-propagation sum-product algorithm~\cite{LDPC_orig2} based one the use of LLRs, with some updates necessary for our implementation.
 For a given random bit variable $X$, its LLR is defined as

-One can see that sign of LLR corresponds to the most likely value of $X$ (0 for positive LLR and 1 for negative), and its absolute value exhibits confidence level of this particular value.
+One can see that the sign of LLR corresponds to the most likely value of $X$ (0 for a positive LLR and 1 for a negative one), and its absolute value exhibits the confidence level of this particular value.

-The decoding algorithm is based on the representation of parity check matrix $\Hb$ in the bipartite graph [see Fig.~\ref{fig:methods}(c)].
-It consists of $n$ \emph{symbol nodes} and $m$ \emph{check nodes} that corresponds to rows and columns of parity check matrix $\Hb$.
-The $i$-th symbol node is connected by edge with the $j$-th check node if and only if the corresponding element of parity check matrix is nonzero: $\Hb[i,j]=1$.
-Process of a decoding can be described as exchanging of messages about symbol nodes.
+The decoding algorithm is based on the representation of parity-check matrix $\Hb$ in the bipartite graph [see Fig.~\ref{fig:methods}(c)].
+It consists of $n$ \emph{symbol nodes} and $m$ \emph{check nodes} that corresponds to rows and columns of parity-check matrix $\Hb$.
+The $i$-th symbol node is connected by edge with the $j$-th check node if and only if the corresponding element of parity-check matrix is nonzero: $\Hb[i,j]=1$.
+Process of a decoding can be described as an exchange of messages about the symbol nodes.